UWPCE-PythonCert/PythonCertDevel/_sources/modules/Modules.rst.txt

     import numpy as np

-Because numpy has a LOT of names, some of which may conflict, and users want to be able to reference them without too much typing.
+Because numpy has a LOT of names, some of which may conflict with builtins or other modules, and users want to be able to reference them without too much typing.

 .. code-block:: python

     from modulename import this as that

 This imports only one name from a module, while also giving it a new name in the global namespace.

 Examples
 --------